-Ukraine to get French combat vehicles in ‘first’ such move
+Ukraine to get French combat vehicles in key move by West

 Britain says it has given Ukraine more than 200 armored vehicles for troop transport, but no tanks as of yet.

-AP Writers Geir Moulson in Berlin and Jill Lawless in London contributed to the story.
+AP Writers Geir Moulson in Berlin, Jill Lawless in London, Monika Scislowska in Warsaw and Karel Janicek in Prague contributed to the story.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine